“Will this be an open casket funeral, or closed?” This is one question the funeral director will be sure to ask during the funeral arrangements.

 Why do they cover the legs in a casket?

-Most caskets are a “half-couch.”
+There are essentially two types of caskets: Half couch, or full couch.
 A half-couch casket is the most common type of casket available in most parts of the world today.

-The lid is made of two separate pieces.
+The lid of a half-couch casket is made of two separate pieces.
 That is the defining feature of a half-couch casket: the top half opens, and the lower half remains closed.
-This type of casket allows the top half of the body to be shown while covering the bottom half.
+This type of casket allows the top half of the person’s body to be shown while covering the bottom half.

 Why is the head always to the left in a casket?